nsnam/ns-3-dev-git/doc/manual/source/test-framework.rst

 that detected the error.

-To run one of the tests directly from the test-runner using ``waf``, you will need to specify the test suite to run.
+To run one of the tests directly from the test-runner using ``ns3``, you will need to specify the test suite to run.
 So you could use the shell and do::

-  $ ./waf --run "test-runner --suite=pcap-file"
+  $ ./ns3 --run "test-runner --suite=pcap-file"

 |ns3| logging is available when you run it this way, such as:

-  $ NS_LOG="Packet" ./waf --run "test-runner --suite=pcap-file"
+  $ NS_LOG="Packet" ./ns3 --run "test-runner --suite=pcap-file"

 Test output
 +++++++++++